 She’s no longer 97 going on 98.

-“Agathe, a guitarist, was represented in the film by 16-going-on-17 Liesl, played by Charmian Carr,” says the AP.
+“Agathe, a guitarist, was represented in the film by 16-going-on-17 Liesl, played by Charmian Carr,” says the Associate Press.
 She’ll be buried at the family lodge in Stowe, Vermont come spring.

 According to the family website, only one of the original seven children now survives: Maria F. Von Trapp, born 1914, “former lay missionary in Papua, New Guinea, now living in Stowe.”
 Georg von Trapp’s three children with his second wife (the more famous Maria, the one played by Julie Andrews in the movie) also survive.